Now available in audio format too – just hit play on the player above or visit my feed on your smartphone: https://shawnpowrie.com/feed/podcast

 I walk out of the third round interview of a prospective employer.
 I had just found myself face to face with two CEOs from two different organisations.

 During the interview one of the CEOs had asked me regarding the circumstances surrounding my departure from my previous company, where I had been COO, prospective shareholder and part of the executive team.
-Clearly, I had been in a good spot, and it may have seemed surprising that I’d chosen to leave right in the middle of the COVID crisis.
+I had been in a good spot, and it may have seemed surprising that I’d chosen to leave the partnership.

 I fumbled through a delicate explanation.
 The circumstances were complex and nuanced.
 I wanted to be honest and considerate of all parties while still recognising I was in an interview with people who don’t know me and I needed to present my best self to them.